Pyrus pashia

 Pyrus pashia, the wild Himalayan pear, is a small to medium size deciduous tree of the small and oval shaped crown with ovate, finely toothed leaves, attractive white flowers with red anthers and small pear-like fruits.
 It is a fruit bearing tree that is native to southern Asia.
 Locally, it is known by many names such as batangi (Urdu), tangi (Kashmiri), mahal mol (Hindi) and passi (Nepal).

 Distribution

 Pyrus pashia is distributed across the Himalayas, from Pakistan to Vietnam and from southern province of China to the northern region of India.
-It is also found in Kashmir, Iran and Afghanistan.
+It is also found in the Indian Union Territory of Kashmir, Iran and Afghanistan.

 Habitat and ecology

 Pyrus pashia is a tolerant tree that grows on sandy loamy soil that is well drained.
 It is adapted to a precipitation zone that ranges from 750 to 1500mm/yr or more, and a temperature that ranges from -10 to 35 C.

 Morphology

 Pyrus pashia commonly occurs in mid-hill regions from the Caucasus to the Himalaya, between 750 and 2600 m above sea-level.
 The trees themselves, unlike the fruit, are not much sold in the retail trade, and beyond those growing wild the species can be found almost exclusively in local home gardens.
 The average tree is 6 to 10 m tall and 6 m wide.
 Wooly or fuzzy leaves and young branchlets are a primary identification characteristic on young trees; both become smoother as the tree ages.
 The leaves of a mature tree are characterized as simple, long-pointed, toothed, hairless and shining with an ovate to ovate-lanceolate shape the length of which ranges from 5 to 10 cm.
 Mature trees can have spiny branches with bark that is rough and quite dark, almost black in some cases.
 This can provide a dramatic backdrop to the tree's mass of bright white blooms in the spring and intense yellow foliage in the autumn.